Financials

 How much will it all cost?

-There are two kinds of operting expenses you will need to understand.
-For our purposes, these operating expenses will be direct costs and other operating expenses.
+There are two kinds of operating expenses you will need to understand.
+For our purposes, these operating expenses will be direct costs and indirect costs.

 # 1

-Direct Costs: The actual cost of making/acquiring/providing the product or service you are selling. "directly related" to being able to offer the product or service, you need this expense in order to provide value to your customer.
+Direct Costs: The actual cost of making or acquiring the product also the actual cost of providing a service.
+Think of them as "directly related" to being able to offer the product or service.
+You can't have a business without this expense, it is essentially the value you provide to your customer.

 # 2

-Other Operating Expenses: The costs "not directly related" to making/acquiring/providing the product or service you are selling, but are still necessary in order for the business to run.
-Think of them as everything else related to being able to offer the product or service, you need them in order to operate
+Indirect Costs: The costs "not directly related" to making/acquiring/providing what you are selling.
+However, these items are still necessary in order for the business to run.
+Think of them as everything else related to being able to offer the product or service, you need them in order to operate.

 Direct Costs